 All of the GPU tests running on the bots can be run locally from a Chromium build.
 Many of the tests are simple executables:

 Some run only on the chromium.gpu.fyi waterfall, either because there isn't enough machine capacity at the moment, or because they're closed-source tests which aren't allowed to run on the regular Chromium waterfalls:

 The remaining GPU tests are run via Telemetry.
-In order to run them, just build the chrome target and then invoke src/content/test/gpu/run_gpu_test.py with the appropriate argument.
-The tests this script can invoke is in src/content/test/gpu/gpu_tests/ .
+In order to run them, just build the chrome target and then invoke src/content/test/gpu/run_gpu_integration_test.py with the appropriate argument.
+The tests this script can invoke are in src/content/test/gpu/gpu_tests/ .
 For example:

 run_gpu_test.py maps --browser=release